 The lanes exist so residents can easily access the back sides of their homes, so Georgia Power employees can maintain the power lines, and so the city’s sanitation and recycling trucks can pick up trash.

 Although the lanes don’t look particularly welcoming, sometimes people are tempted to cut through them as a shortcut.
-Lots of urban explorers and SCAD students use the lanes for photo shoots.
+Plenty of urban explorers and SCAD students use the lanes for photo shoots, too.

 Guilty as charged, Your Honor.